Sonnet 481

 For what is love if not the sight of you,

-Broad gentle smile that warms hearts through and through,
+Broad cheerful smile that warms hearts through and through,

-And yet a presence firm with soft command,
+And yet a presence firm in soft command,

 I thank the gods that made the female form,